• Skip to primary navigation

 • Top tips:

-• Other oat based recipes you will love:
+• Other oat recipes you will love:

 • Recipe

-Why you will love this recipe:
+Why you will love these oats:

-• It's perfect for meal prep and you can easily make a double or triple batch to have easy breakfasts on hand all week.
+• It's perfect for meal prep and you can make a double or triple batch to have easy breakfasts on hand all week.

 If you love the taste of orange chocolate you will also love orange chocolate brownies and homemade orange chocolate fudge.

-• Orange zest - to add even more orange flavour to these oats.
+• Orange zest: to add even more orange flavour to these oats.

 Recipe variations and add ins: